-The phase dynamics of a shell model with $N$ shells can therefore be considered as being equivalent to that of a chain of $N-2$ nonlinear oscillators representing the triads, where the coupling terms are determined by a combination of the $N$ self-consistently evolving amplitudes and the interaction coefficients.
-When we introduce forcing near the first few shells and dissipation at high $n$, the chain of oscillators of the shell model are constrained to accommodate the flow of energy from low to high $n$.
-If the phases are initially distributed in such a way that there is no flux, the amplitudes will grow up to the point that the phases will organize themselves in order to accommodate the spectral flux implied by forcing and dissipation, basically because of the \emph{free energy} implied in such a non-uniform distribution of energy.
-This means that the energy injection at low $n$ will drive phases to dynamically self-organize in order to sustain the cascade mechanism, possibly resulting in an eventually constant energy flux.
+The phase dynamics of a shell model with $N$ shells can therefore be considered as being equivalent to that of a chain of $N-2$ nonlinear oscillators, each representing a triad, where the coupling terms are determined by a combination of the $N$ self-consistently evolving amplitudes and the interaction coefficients.
+When forcing is applied near the first few shells and dissipation occurs at high-$n$, the chain of oscillators is constrained to accommodate the energy flux from low to high $n$.
+In particular if the phases are initially distributed in such a way that there is no initial net flux, the amplitudes will grow until the phases will reorganize themselves in order to accommodate the spectral flux implied by forcing and dissipation, basically because of the \emph{free energy} associated with such a non-uniform energy distribution.
+This means that the energy injection at low-$n$ drives the phases to dynamically self-organize in order to sustain the cascade mechanism, possibly reaching an eventual steady state.

-In order to see this steady state, let us consider the form of the flux in a shell model.
-The energy cascades to small scales due to nonlinear interactions, with the energy transfer in a given triad centered at shell $n$, defined as a local spectral energy flux, given in terms of the three shell correlation $\chi_{n}=U_{n-1}U_{n}U_{n+1}e^{-i\varphi_{n}}$ as:
+In order to illustrate this steady state, let us consider the form of the flux in a shell model.
+The energy cascades to small scales due to nonlinear interactions, and the energy transfer in a given triad centered at shell $n$ is defined as a local spectral energy flux, expressed in terms of the three shell correlation $\chi_{n}=U_{n-1}U_{n}U_{n+1}e^{-i\varphi_{n}}$ as:

 Using $a=\left(1+g\right)$ and $c=-\left(1+g^{-1}\right)$ and the power law solution $\left|\chi_{n}\right|\propto k_{n}^{-1}$ , we get